-Good lawn care goes beyond just lawn maintenance, it's important to know exactly how to care for your lawn so it remains healthy, lush and beautiful.
-Not every lawn care company provides the same service - at Soil Service we combine decades of experience with a expert knowledge to help your care for your lawn throughout the year.
+Good lawn care goes beyond just mowing and watering.
+It's important to know how to care for your lawn so it remains healthy and beautiful.
+Soil Service Garden Center combines decades of experience with expert knowledge to help do-it-yourselfers care for their lawn throughout the year!

-Corn Gluten: Corn Gluten is an organic way to add a pre-emergent to your lawn!
-This is a 9-0-0, 100% slow release Nitrogen that feeds your lawn up to 4 months!
+Corn Gluten: Corn Gluten is an organic pre-emergent.
+This is a 9-0-0, 100% slow release nitrogen that also feeds your lawn.

 If your fescue and/or bluegrass lawn only needs to be fed, organic Milorganite can be used from early March to about mid-May.

 Fertilome Weed-Out: This broadleaf weed killer comes with or without fertilizer and the type of grass you have determines which one you should use.
 Bluegrass likes more fertilizer, so use Weed-Out "with fertilizer."
 Fescue or zoysia lawns use Weed-Out without fertilizer.
 April is a good month to apply either when weeds, such as dandelions and plantains, are up and growing.

 FERTILIZING ZOYSIA AND BERMUDA GRASS

 Zoysia or bermuda grass lawns are fed with high nitrogen plant foods after full greenup in late spring and summer.
 Ferti-lome Lawn Food Plus Iron is an excellent choice.
 Simply apply about June 1 and again July 15.

 SUMMER INSECTS AND GRUBS